vetienne74/hpcscan/README.md

 Propa | Find optimal configuration for the wave propagator | Explore range of parameters Propa | Scalability analysis of wave propagator on multiple nodes | Analyse effect of the FD stencil order

-:arrow_right: **Performance measurements and scripts to reproduce results** obtained on the supercomputer Shaheen II at KAUST can be found in [./misc/hpcscanPerfShaheen/hpcscanPerfShaheen.pdf](./misc/hpcscanPerfShaheen/hpcscanPerfShaheen.pdf)
+:arrow_right: **Performance measurements and scripts to reproduce results** obtained on various architectures are available in [./misc/hpcscanPerfSlides/hpcscanPerfSlides.pdf](./misc/hpcscanPerfSlides/hpcscanPerfSlides.pdf)

 # Customization